sedol1339/files/papers.md

 He, H., Shang, Z., Wang, C., Li, X., Gu, Y., Hua, H., ...Wu, Z. (2024).
 Emilia: An Extensive, Multilingual, and Diverse Speech Dataset for Large-Scale Speech Generation. arXiv, 2407.05361.
 Retrieved from https://arxiv.org/abs/2407.05361v2

+Ji, S., Jiang, Z., Cheng, X., Chen, Y., Fang, M., Zuo, J., ...Zhao, Z. (2024).
+WavTokenizer: an Efficient Acoustic Discrete Codec Tokenizer for Audio Language Modeling. arXiv, 2408.16532.
+Retrieved from https://arxiv.org/abs/2408.16532v1

+	- Current mainstream discrete speech representations are divided into semantic and acoustic tokens (IMO, probably they mean speech-related tokens as "semantic"; however, HuBERT is their example of semantic tokens, but its design is not specific to speech, it's all about the training data).
+Semantic tokens often lack acoustic information, necessitating multi-stage cascades in downstream models to generate raw waveforms.
+Acoustic tokens can uniformly model speech, music, and audio.
+A robust acoustic tokenizer should at least maintain the encoder-VQ-decoder structure - this indicates that the Codec model should primarily function as a Tokenizer and De-Tokenizer.
+Additionally, the temporal dimension of codecs matter.
+	- We argue that a single quantizer layer fundamentally differs from multiple quantizers.
+When the number of quantizers exceeds one, downstream models (that use this quantization to perform various tasks) require additional design efforts, while with a single quantizer, speech modalities can be directly autoregressively embedded into large multimodal models, such as LLama.
+	- We introduce WavTokenizer, a discrete acoustic codec model.
+Our model is built on the framework of VQ-GANs.
+WavTokenizer passes the raw audio X through three modules.
+1) a CNN+LSTM encoder network that outputs a latent feature representation Z, 2) A single quantizer discretizes Z to generate a discrete representation Z_q, 3) an improved decoder that reconstructs the audio signal ̃X from the compressed latent representation Z_q.
+	- The model is trained end-to-end with 4 losses (eq.
+3-6).
+The quantizer loss penalizes the distance between Z and Z_q.
+The mel-spectrum reconstruction loss penalizes the distance between Mel(X) and Mel(̃X).
+We also apply a perceptual loss in the form of discriminators operating at different resolutions, with the adversarial loss (a hinge loss over the logits of these discriminators) and the feature matching loss, penalizes the distance between feature maps in distriminators, obtained from X and from ̃X.
+	- The goal of WavTokenizer is to compress speech representations into the codebook space of a single quantizer.
+Expanding the codebook space can reduce information loss caused by compressing the hierarchical RVQ structure into a single quantizer.
+We expanded the codebook space from 2^10 to 2^14.
+We adjusted the number of cluster centers to 200 to align with the larger codebook space.
+During training, each input’s selected code is updated using an EMA with a decay of 0.99, and codes unassigned for several batches are replaced with input vectors randomly sampled from the current batch.
+This forced activation strategy helps ensure effective utilization of the large codebook space.
+	- In decoder, we achieve waveform upsampling through inverse Fourier transform.
+We also introduced an attention module in the decoder.

 Jin, W., Cao, Y., Su, J., Shen, Q., Ye, K., Wang, D., ...Liu, Z. (2024).
 Towards Evaluating the Robustness of Automatic Speech Recognition Systems via Audio Style Transfer. arXiv, 2405.09470.
 Retrieved from https://arxiv.org/abs/2405.09470v1

 Junczyk, M. (2024).
 Framework for Curating Speech Datasets and Evaluating ASR Systems: A Case Study for Polish. arXiv, 2408.00005.
 Retrieved from https://arxiv.org/abs/2408.00005v1

     - We collect an open benchmark of 24 openly available datasets for Polish ASR.
     - We perform the most extensive comparison to date of ASR systems for the Polish language.
 Significant variations across different systems, datasets, and speaker demographics were discovered.

+Kang, I. E., Van Gysel, C., & Siu, M.-H. (2024).
+Transformer-based Model for ASR N-Best Rescoring and Rewriting. arXiv, 2406.08207.
+Retrieved from https://arxiv.org/abs/2406.08207v1

+    - Previos work in ASR error correction  focused exclusively on either reranking the N-best hypotheses, i.e., "rescoring", or overriding the 1-best with its predicted corrections, i.e., "rewriting".
+	- We propose Transformer Rescore Attention (TRA) model capable of both rescoring and rewriting ASR hypotheses.
+TRA does not require acoustic representations as input and can operate as a standalone model outside of on-device ASR, the acoustic representations never leaves the device hence preserving privacy.
+	- We also propose a new Matching Query Similarity Distribution (MQSD) objective, that can work well with cross-entropy based training to perform both rescore and rewrite tasks.
+	- TODO

 Kim, H., Myung, J., Kim, S., Lee, S., Kang, D., & Kim, J. (2024).
 LearnerVoice: A Dataset of Non-Native English Learners' Spontaneous Speech. arXiv, 2407.04280.
 Retrieved from https://arxiv.org/abs/2407.04280v1